 (SCOR - professional training, 2017).
-The SCOR model gives a certain standard for defining and measuring supply chain performance, using measurements and benchmarks to help improve overall performance.
+The SCOR model gives a certain standard for defining

 The SCOR Model was developed to model business activities associated with all the phases of trying to satisfy a customer's demand.
 The model evaluates the following within the supply chain: plan, make, source, deliver, and return.
 Planning is balancing resources against demand establishing and communicating strategies within the entire supply chain, not just one part.
 Making is the scheduling of production, and transformation of raw materials into the finished products.
 Sourcing is working with suppliers (internal or external) to receive incoming materials, including: procurement, delivery, repair, receipt, and inspection.
 Delivery involves delivering orders to customers, management of customer database, accounts receivable, and delivery schedules.
 Return is managing returns in two separate areas: raw materials to suppliers and finished goods received from the customers.
 The SCOR attributes can be defined further.